chip-e/arch_scripts/README.md

 # arch_scripts
+Collection of scripts I wrote and use for Linux.
+Most are Arch specifc.

-To set-up and configure Arch the way I like in post-install
+arch_setup.sh: To set-up and configure Arch the way I like in post-install.
+(WIP)

-Start up NetworkManager by default when system boots

-Perform package updates before installing packages I commonly use (WIP)

-Download and install yay (AUR helper)
+makepkg_yay.sh: Builds yay (AUR helper) without root, executed in arch_setup.sh

-Change default browser to Librewolf

-Create and enable swap file (for virtual memory & suspend + hibernation)

-clone and configure dot files for ricing

-configure vim

-start i3 automatically after login in tty
+yay_cache_clean.sh: Cleans AUR helper/package manager cache folder.

+shbreeder.sh Creates new .sh file with shebang and strict mode options.